Early thin-disc assembly revealed by JWST edge-on galaxies: Implications for thin and thick disc assembly

 \section{Implications for thin and thick disc assembly}

 In Section \ref{sec:results}, we show that the inferred $z_0$ and $z_0/h_r$ values are broadly consistent with those of thin discs in the Milky Way and local spiral galaxies.
 At the same time, their distributions exhibit extended tails toward small $z_0$ and large $h_r/z_0$ relative to local samples.
 This points to thin-disc assembly beginning relatively early for the bulk of the disc population.
-Such a trend is consistent with either (i) a thick disc that develops gradually through dynamical heating, rather than being born intrinsically thick, or (ii) a scenario in which thin and thick discs form simultaneously, but the thick-disc component is too faint in our data to be robustly detected.
+Such a trend is consistent with either (i) a thick disc that develops gradually through dynamical heating, rather than being born intrinsically thick, or (ii) a scenario in which thin and thick discs form simultaneously, but the thick-disc component is too faint in our data to be detected.

-To assess the detectability of a thick-disc component, we performed recovery tests by generating mock datasets for galaxies in our sample with measured $z_0$ (i.e., excluding the ones with upper limits on $z_0$), based on the best-fit thin disc parameters and adding a thick disc with a luminosity equal to 0.1 the luminosity of the thin disc (see Appendix \ref{sec:thick} for details).
+To assess the detectability of a thick-disc component, we performed recovery tests by generating mock datasets for galaxies in our sample with measured $z_0$ (i.e., excluding the ones with upper limits on $z_0$), based on the best-fit thin disc parameters, and adding a thick disc with a range of scale lengths and scale heights, and luminosity equal to 0.1 the luminosity of the thin disc (see Appendix \ref{sec:thick} for details).
 We adopted this ratio of 0.1 because it matches the Milky Way and provides a conservative lower bound for local spirals, which typically have thick-disc luminosity fractions $\gtrsim 10\%$ \citep{2006_yoachim}.
 After PSF convolution and noise injection matched to the data, we compare the detection significance of thin-only, thick-only and thin+thick models to quantify whether such a thick disc would be detectable (see Appendix~\ref{sec:thick} for details on the significance estimation).

 These tests indicate that, even in this conservative case (a thick disc contributing only 10\% of the thin-disc luminosity), a secondary component should leave a measurable signature and be detectable in our data.
 The absence of such signals implies that any thick disc present must contribute $< 10\%$ of the thin-disc light.
 While this cannot be excluded observationally, there is no clear physical motivation for thick discs at high redshift to be systematically so faint: if the thick component is older, it is expected to make a relatively larger contribution at earlier times, when the thin disc is still assembling.
 We therefore favour scenario (i), in which the observed $z_0$ and $h_r/z_0$ values are more naturally explained by a thick disc that builds up progressively via dynamical heating.